Basketball Rules (1st-2nd Grade)

 Each team is allowed 3 timeouts.

-Each team must furnish a lineup card to the KIDSPORTS referee prior to game time.
+Each team must furnish a lineup card prior to game time.
 LINEUP CARDS SHOULD BE FILLED OUT COMPLETELY AND REFLECT EACH PERIOD EACH PLAYER IS PROJECTED TO PLAY.

-Teams with 11 or more players at the game: Each player who starts a period shall play that full period.
-Five players who did not play the previous period will play the next period.
-Each eligible player must play at least 3 full periods.
+Each player who starts a period shall play that full period.
+Each eligible player who did not play the previous period shall play the next period.

 EXCEPTIONS TO SUBSTITUTION RULES: When illness, injury, or disqualification due to fouls prevents a player from fulfilling substitution requirements, he/she may be substituted for.
 If an ill or injured player can return to the game, the player must re-enter at the start of a new period and play the required time as if not having played in the partial period.
 A substitute for such a player must finish the period for the replaced player and comply with the substitution rule during other periods.